 What happens in court goes on your criminal record.
 If your careless driving caused an accident, the magistrate can make you pay compensation for any damage to someone’s property.

-Yes.
-If you do not agree with the decision you can appeal to the County Court.
+You can appeal the magistrate’s decision if you do not agree with it.
+You can appeal to the County Court.
 You have 28 days to do this.
 Get legal advice before you decide.
 You could get a higher penalty.

 Updated